Meta description is to CTR what Robin is to Batman.

 In fact, networks like Facebook pick the first few lines of the content as a meta description if you haven’t provided one within the HTML.

-That’s one reason to ensure you write proper meta desc to your important and social share-worthy pages.
+That’s one reason to ensure you write proper meta description to your important and social share-worthy pages.

 Google keeps on experimenting with the length of meta description time and again.